 There is yet no universal symbol of modern Roman polytheism.
 I say yet, because it’s only a matter of time before one arises.
 A pattern is already taking shape and it involves the god Janus in one form or another.

 But why not the she-wolf with the twins Romulus and Remus?
 Because that refers to the founding of Rome and as such is the specific symbol of a particular city.
 And as said in point 2, Roman polytheism – both ancient and modern – is more than the religion of a single settlement.
-And yes, Janus is not the King of the Gods, but this polytheism, not monolatrism or monotheism with more deities, so if people in the ancient world had no problem awarding Janus an important position, giving him the first prayers and offerings, I see no reason why that and using as a symbol today should, for instance, be an offense to Jupiter.
+And yes, Janus is not the king of the Gods, but this is polytheism, not monolatrism or monotheism with more deities, so if people in the ancient world had no problem awarding Janus an important position, giving him the first prayers and offerings, I see no reason why that and using him as a symbol should, for instance, be offensive to Jupiter.

 However, because our modern notion of religion is profoundly different from what was predominant in Europe two thousand years ago and we tend to think from an Abrahamic standpoint, if people start by diving into the primary sources, the most likely outcome is that they’ll read them through pre-conceived lens.
-Which is why I advise people to start with solid introductions to ancient Roman religion and only after, once they understand the old view of religion, should they study the primary sources.
+Which is why my advice is to start with solid introductions to ancient Roman religion and only after, once you’ve understood the old view of religion, should you study the primary sources.
 Otherwise, there’s the risk of seeing scriptures, dogmas, exclusive thinking or divine commandments where there are none because, unlike Christianity or Islam, ancient Roman polytheism was not defined by those things.
 The following three books offer an academically sound starting point: